You Concerns about Risk Management

 Isn’t it hard to start risk management from scratch?

-Almost certainly, your organization is engaged in some form of risk management right now.
+Your organization is engaged in some form of risk management right now.
 You probably have to do lists, staff meetings, performance evaluations, insurance, and so forth.
+You wouldn’t be starting from scratch.
 What you don’t have is a consistent, holistic approach to identifying and dealing with threats and opportunities.
 Risk Alternatives can provide that approach.

 Why can’t we just do risk management on our own?

 Ultimately, Risk Alternatives wants you to do risk management on your own.
 We want to serve as a catalyst and a safety net, not as a permanent part of your organization.
-Any risk manager worth hiring will tell you that.
-We actually mean it.
+Any risk manager worth hiring will tell you that — but we actually mean it.

 Isn’t risk management basically just learning to say no all the time?